-Got that 3-4-3 soccer brain?
-You must be brazilian?
+Got that 3-4-3 attacking mindset in your blood?
+You must be Brazilian?
 Offensive minded are we?
 Hey if you got the players to jump out of the gates looking for that early and often goal then you've lined up just right.
 It takes the ability to keep the ball, great 1v1 defenders in the back, team speed and that attacking mind set to have success with this formation.

 A clear strength of this formation is your options going forward.
 Having four midfielders with three different strikers buzzing around up top can cause havoc for opposing defences.
 Always knowing that a goal is within your reach lining up this way gives you that extra confidence that you're never out of a game.